Get Started with eSignatures: Enabling/Disabling and Creating Templates

 4. Designate whether this template is only for use by you, or whether it can be used by all advisors on your account who have billing permissions!
 Under Permissions select Only You or Firm Wide:

-Tip: Only you, other Managing Advisors on the account, and firm Admins can edit or delete a template that is open to Firm Wide use.
+Tip: Only you, other Full-Access Advisors on the account, and firm Admins can edit or delete a template that is open to Firm Wide use.
 Standard advisors will not be able to make adjustments to it, even if they have permissions to use it for their clients!

 5. Click Add Template